Kotambail-Hegde/Masquerade-Emulator/README.md

 * Nintendo 3DS

 _**Supported features**_
-* Supports Save States and Load States
-* Supports OTA updates
-* Game Of Life supports Normal Mode and Torroidal Mode
-* Chip8 supports CHIP8, S-CHIP and XO-CHIP modes
-* Chip8 passes Timendus's chip8-test-suite v4.1 (**Except for scrolling tests**)
-* Supports many 8080 test roms (**Undocumented Opcode Tests are still not handled**)
-* Supports many Z80 test roms (**Undocumented Opcode Tests are still not handled**)
-* Supports GB and GBC Bios
-* Has GUI based debugger support (Only for GB and GBC)
-* Has CLI based debugger support
-* Options for different palettes for GB (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
 * GB / GBC passes most of the Blargg tests (**Except for the wave ram tests**)
 * GB / GBC passes many of the Moon Eye tests (**There are still many which doesn't pass as is, but would probably pass with little tweaks in the CONFIG.ini**)
 * GB / GBC passes the RTC (rtc3test) tests
 * GB / GBC implements Pixel Fetcher/FIFO
+* Able to play a slightly glitchy version of mezase.gbc (**With few tweaks in the CONFIG.ini**)
 * GBC supports GB mode
-* Able to play a slightly glitchy version of mezase.gbc (**With few tweaks in the CONFIG.ini**)
+* Supports GB and GBC Bios
+* Options for different palettes for GB (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
+* Supports many 8080 test roms (**Undocumented Opcode Tests are still not handled**)
+* Supports many Z80 test roms (**Undocumented Opcode Tests are still not handled**)
+* Chip8 supports CHIP8, S-CHIP and XO-CHIP modes
+* Chip8 passes Timendus's chip8-test-suite v4.1 (**Except for scrolling tests**)
+* Game Of Life supports Normal Mode and Torroidal Mode
+* Supports Save States and Load States
+* Has GUI based debugger support (Only for GB and GBC for now)
+* Has CLI based debugger support
+* Supports OTA updates
 * Menu-bar based UI for Windows platform
 * Internal GUI for platforms other than Windows
 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

 _**Features under developement**_
+* Support Super-Gameboy
 * Support Link Cable for Gameboy and Gameboy Color (Is partially supported as of now, but this is not nearly enough)
-* Support Super-Gameboy
-* Pass Timendus's chip8-test-suite v4.1's scrolling tests for Chip8
 * Pass blargg's waveram and oam-bug tests for Gameboy
 * Pass all the Moon Eye Tests for Gameboy and Gameboy Color
 * Emulate undocumented opcodes for I8080 and Z80 based platforms
+* Pass Timendus's chip8-test-suite v4.1's scrolling tests for Chip8

 # Game Play